-The Western and Eastern Chalukyas controlled between them territory that extended right across India from what is now Bombay in the West to Cocanada in the east, and included the whole basin of the Kistna and its tributaries, together with that of the lower Godavari.
+The Western and Eastern Chalukyas controlled between them territory that extended right across India from what is now Bombay in the west to Cocanada in the east, and included the whole basin of the Krishna and its tributaries, together with that of the lower Godavari.
 Chalukyan art and its derivatives thus came to occupy the whole of this belt, now roughly the Kanarese and Telugu country.

-Kadamba temples were probably derived, like the little square shrines still common in many parts of India[†], from square huts with pyramidal roofs; but their roofs are decorated with a series of horizontal dentil cornices, i.e., courses ornamented with upright projections.
-They were less ambitious than Chalukyan temples, by which their later development seems to have been stermined, and Malabar temples were more or less isloated beyond the Western Ghats.
-The principal types of South Indian temples and sculpture are, therefore, the Tamilian and the Chalukyan.
-But from the time of the Vijayanagar empire the differences in art between these areas and even the West Coast have been less marked than previously for, though their capital was situated in Chalukyan country, the Vijayanagar kings adopted Tamilian architecture and sculpture, spreading them over the whole of Southern India.
+Kadamba temples were less ambitious than Chalukyan ones, by which their later development seems to have been determined, and Malabar temples were more or less isolated beyond the Western Ghats.
+The principal types of South Indian art are, therefore, the Tamilian and the Chalukyan.
+But from the time of the Vijayanagar empire the architectural differences between these areas and even the West Coast have been less marked than previously for, though their capital was situated in Chalukyan country, the Vijayanagar kings adopted Tamilian architecture and sculpture, spreading them over the whole of southern India.